 On the other hand, you kept 92% of your cash flow after financing ($2,276/$2,470) from the rental property.
 To put the same amount of cash in the bank from your job, you’d need to earn $3,379 ($2,276 ÷ 67.35%).
 For a family that makes $7,000 per month, this is the equivalent of working half a month.

 So, if you own 12 rental properties like this example, you could put $27,312 in the bank (12 properties x $2,276 cash flow after tax).
 That is the same cash flow after tax as working half a year at a full-time job.
-Rental properties certainly require some effort, but I can tell you from first-hand experience that even self-managing 12 rental properties is like a vacation compared to a full-time job.
+Rental properties certainly require some effort, but I can tell you from first-hand experience that you can self-manage 12 rental properties very easily compared to a full-time job.

 If rental properties interest you, the payoff will be worth the effort of getting started.
-The cash flow advantages I’ve shared here and the many other advantages of investing in real estate make it an ideal choice for wealth building and long-term cash flow generation.
+The financial advantages I’ve shared here and the many other advantages of investing in real estate make it an ideal choice for wealth building and long-term cash flow generation.

 Did you find these cash flow formulas helpful?
 Do you use any of these cash flow calculations in your own rental property investing?
 Are there other formulas that you also use?

 I’d love to hear from you in the comments section below.

 Photo Credit: Waterfall Picture – By the original uploader Weihao.chiu at Chinese Wikipedia – Transferred from to Commons., CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1392471